heritage-happenings/heritage-happenings.github.io/momo/README.md

 ## Road Map

+* Swipe to go to next and previous article
 * Add June to Posts under a details tag
 * Add automatic search for files
 * Button to have the article read out loud
-* Button to go to the desktop version of the website
+* Update pushstate so plain URL appears with no location hash

 ## Issues

 * Class names need updating

 ## Change Log

+## 2025-07-15

+* Button to go to the desktop version of the website

 ### 2025-07-13